-The Company has patents pending worldwide and holds three U.S. patents.
+The Company has 18 patents pending, four U.S. patents and additional pending applications worldwide.
 There can be no assurance that the Company's efforts to protect its proprietary rights will be adequate or that the Company's competitors will not independently develop similar technology.